 There’s no shortage of ways to make your kitchen more efficient — even if you have a small kitchen.
 The easier it is to find things, the more time you’ll want to spend in there.

-This article has more kitchen storage ideas and general organization tips: 5 Kitchen Redesign Tips for a More Organized Year.
+This article has more kitchen storage ideas and general organization tips: 11 Stunning Kitchen Renovation Ideas to Inspire You.

 Your bedroom is likely the room where you spend the most time.
 It might also be the messiest room.